 For those who prefer forceful and deeper punches, you might want to consider other alternatives –those with better ergonomics and a hassle-free lifetime warranty, but if you’re new to massage guns or just need an entry-level device, then the Fitpulse massager might be a good choice.

-Price is attractive indeed, but there are other options that we’d consider as well — and some of those give a lifetime warranty, while this one does not.
+Price is attractive indeed, but there are other options that we’d consider as well — and some of those feel better value for money.

 Fitpulse Percussion Massager Rating